 A more quantitative way to compare the two solutions is to look at the average silhouette values for the two cases.

 Finally, try clustering the data using five clusters.

 idx5 = kmeans(X,5,'Distance','cityblock','Replicates',5); figure; [silh5,h] = silhouette(X,idx5,'city'); h = gca; h.Children.EdgeColor = [.8 .8 1]; xlabel 'Silhouette Value'; ylabel 'Cluster'; mean(silh5)

 This silhouette plot indicates that this is probably not the right number of clusters, since two of the clusters contain points with mostly low silhouette values.
 Without some knowledge of how many clusters are really in the data, it is a good idea to experiment with a range of values for k.

 Like many other types of numerical minimizations, the solution that kmeans reaches often depends on the starting points.
 It is possible for kmeans to reach a local minimum, where reassigning any one point to a new cluster would increase the total sum of point-to-centroid distances, but where a better solution does exist.
-However, you can use the optional 'replicates' parameter to overcome that problem.
+However, you can use the 'Replicates' name-value pair argument to overcome that problem.

-For four clusters, specify five replicates, and use the 'display' parameter to print out the final sum of distances for each of the solutions.
+For four clusters, specify five replicates, and use the 'Display' name-value pair argument to print out the final sum of distances for each of the solutions.

 In this example, kmeans found the same minimum in all five replications.
 However, even for relatively simple problems, nonglobal minima do exist.
 Each of these five replicates began from a different randomly selected set of initial centroids, so sometimes kmeans finds more than one local minimum.
 However, the final solution that kmeans returns is the one with the lowest total sum of distances, over all replicates.